 We reviewed the methodology applied by the Company to assess the market activity of financial instruments in its portfolio.
-For a selected sample of financial instruments we tested that illiquid or non-quoted instruments were identified and adequately classified in the fair value hierarchy.
-Due to the significance of financial instruments portfolio, including derivatives, to the financial statements and due to extensive audit effort required for testing of fair value determination this area was assessed as a key matter for our audit.
+For a selected sample of financial instruments, we tested that illiquid or non-quoted instruments were identified and adequately classified in the fair value hierarchy.

 For a sample of financial instruments trade on active markets we compared their fair value as determined by the Company to the observable market price.
-With the assistance of valuation specialists we evaluated the models, inputs and assumptions used by the Company in determining fair values of illiquid or non-quoted financial instruments.
-In case of non-observable inputs we performed an expert assessment of their reasonableness such as review and analysis of the projected cash flows or corroboration of the assumptions used.
+With the assistance of valuation specialists, we evaluated the models, inputs and assumptions used by the Company in determining fair values of illiquid or non-quoted financial instruments.
+In case of nonobservable inputs, we performed an expert assessment of their reasonableness such as review, and analysis of the projected cash flows or corroboration of the assumptions used.
 For a sample of illiquid or non-quoted financial instruments we performed independent calculation of the fair value and compared it to the one determined by the Company.
+The procedures performed for both liquid and illiquid financial instrument included also assessment of impact of Covid-19 pandemics and implementation of IBOR reform.

-We also assessed the adequacy of the Company's disclosures about these financial instruments in Note E.3 Investments and Note C.1.30.7 Fair value measurements of the financial statements to determine they were in accordance with International Financial Reporting Standards as adopted by the European Union.
+We also assessed the adequacy of the Company's disclosures about these financial instruments in Notes E.3 Investments, C.1.30.7 Fair value measurements and D.11 Covid-19 implications of the financial statements to determine they were in accordance with International Financial Reporting Standards as adopted by the European Union.